 Ohio Hub: National Rail Network

-Today the Ohio Hub conceptual plan was presented to Cincinnati City Council's Economic Development Committee.
 The Ohio Hub is a high-speed railway project maintained by the Ohio Department of Transportation that is aimed at revitalizing passenger rail service in the Ohio region.
 Upon completion, the transit system will be composed of 860 miles of track serving 32 stations.
 It will connect four states along with southern Ontario, consisting of 11 major metropolitan areas and 22 million people.
 The system's goal is to "expand the capacity of the transportation system by improving the railroads for both freight and passenger trains." -WIKIPEDIA

 Ohio Hub @ ODOT Ohio Hub Report PDF